Platanthera integrilabia

 Platanthera integrilabia, commonly called white fringeless orchid, is a species of flowering plant in the orchid family (Orchidaceae).
 It is native to seven states in the Southeastern United States; Kentucky, Mississippi, Tennessee, Alabama, Georgia, North Carolina, and South Carolina.
 However, the white fringeless orchid is only known from 52 populations that are primarily concentrated in Tennessee and Kentucky on the Cumberland Plateau.
 It is typically found in flat swampy habitats, especially near the head of streams and usually in partial open sunlight.
+The white fringeless orchid is also involved in a symbiotic relationship with mycorrhizal fungi that aids in seed germination and growth.

 Description

 Platanthera integrilabia is a mycotrophic perennial containing up to 20 sweetly scented white flowers and reaching up to 2-feet tall.
-It has two leaves restricted to the base of the stem and conspicuous elongated nectar-containing spurs that come from the back of the flower and curve forward in front The white fringeless orchid is pollinated by butterflies such as the eastern tiger swallowtail and silver-spotted skippers that have the ability to reach the nectar within the spurs with their elongated tongues.
+It has two leaves restricted to the base of the stem and conspicuous elongated nectar-containing spurs that come from the back of the flower and curve forward in front.
+The white fringeless orchid reproduces primarily through outcrossing, and is pollinated by butterflies such as the eastern tiger swallowtail and silver-spotted skippers.
+These butterflies have the ability to reach the nectar within the spurs with their lengthened tongues.
 The white fringeless orchid differs from other Platanthera species by its round labellum.
 It typically flowers from late July to early September, but can flower as early as June in the southern part of its range.
-The percentage of flowering individuals in a population for a given year is typically low, with many individuals reproducing clonally through tubers.
+The percentage of flowering individuals in a population for a given year is typically very low, with many individuals reproducing clonally through tubers.

 Threats

 The white fringeless orchid is most threatened by human related activities, such as road construction, commercial and residential development, wetland draining, canopy closure, and the use of herbicides.
-Invasive nonnative plants, improper timber harvest techniques, poaching, deer browsing, changes to the natural water flow, destruction from feral hogs, and drought also are known threats that put this plant at risk of extinction Due to these factors, Platanthara integrilabia has a low reproductive capacity and small population sizes.
+Invasive nonnative plants, improper timber harvest techniques, poaching, deer browsing, changes to the natural water flow, destruction from feral hogs, and drought also are known threats that put this plant at risk of extinction.
+Due to these factors, Platanthara integrilabia has a low reproductive capacity and small population sizes.

+Furthermore, the white fringeless orchid and its close relatives produce several thousand dust-like seeds each year that lack endosperm.
+These seeds are dependent on wind dispersal, and only around 3% of wind-dispersed seeds will germinate.
+Because of this, Platanthera integrilabia has to produce an extensive quantity of seeds to overcome high seedling and seed mortality.
+Due to their nutrient deficiency within the seed, the plant cannot grow on its own and therefore relies heavily on mycorrhizal fungi to provide necessary resources for growth after its germination.
+Recent studies have indicated that inbreeding depression and a lack of effective pollinators are also contributors to the low reproductive capacity of Platanthera integrilabia.